scottglenblanch/modularize-terminal-commands/README.md

-# Project Based Bashing
+# Modularize Terminal Commands
-Aides in creating and encapsulating those bash scripts per project.
-Bash scripts will be located in both the project directory as well as in global bash directory, aka '$MY_ROOT_BASH_DIR'.
+Aides in creating and encapsulating scripts per project.
+Scripts will be located in both the project directory as well as in global bash directory, aka environment variable `MY_ROOT_BASH_DIR`.

 ## Overview
 Scripts generated will be nested within the project folder as well